China vows no concessions on Taiwan after Biden comments | Law-Order

 Biden's comments on Thursday were viewed as stretching the "strategic ambiguity'' Washington has maintained over how it would respond to an assault on the self-governing island republic.

-China has also recently held beach landing exercises on its side of the roughly 160-km-wide Taiwan Strait that, like the aircraft incursions, it described as a warning to the administration of Taiwan's independence-minded President Tsai Ing-wen.
+China has also recently held beach landing exercises on its side of the roughly 160-km-wide Taiwan Strait that, like the aircraft incursions, it described as a warning to Tsai's administration.

 On Wednesday, Biden's pick for ambassador to Beijing, Nicholas Burns, told lawmakers considering his nomination that Americans should "have confidence in our strength" when dealing with the rise of China, a nation he said the US and its allies could manage.